 There was much to see and do around Salzburg.
-But we really wanted to see some of the countryside.
+But we really wanted to see some of the countryside on our visit to Austria.
 We considered renting a car but then looked at tour options.
 At the last minute we booked a trip high in the Austrian Alps to Hallstatt.

 We found a wide range of booking options.
 But what we didn’t know was that they all were for the same tour operator Panorama Tours.
 We booked online with Grey Line and got a confirmed reservation.
 But when we showed up, we found out that Panorama had not received our reservation.
 We only got on the tour if there was a free seat.

 It was a tense 30 minutes as we waited for the bus to fill.
 But we finally ended up with the last two seats.
 The guide Daniel stood on the way up but got a seat coming back when 2 people stayed in Hallstatt.
 Save yourself some hassle and book directly with Panorama Tours if you head into the Austrian Alps to Hallstatt.